BasvRossem/WTFZOMFG-Interperter/README.md

 ```
 > >      # Move the pointer 2 to the right
 <        # Move the pointer one to the left
-_7 *2    # Move pointer to cell number 7 and move it 2 to the right
+_7 *2    # Move the pointer to cell number 7 and move it 2 to the right
 ```

 ## Arithmetic
-WTFZOMFG support four different types of arithmetic: addition `a`, subtractioni `s`, multiplication `m`, and division `d`.
+WTFZOMFG supports four different types of arithmetic: addition `a`, subtraction `s`, multiplication `m`, and division `d`.
 This is done by using the value at the current cell and the cell to the right and applying the operator.
 The result will be stored in the currently selected cell.

 ```
 =6 & a      # Set cell to 6, copy to the right and add them together
 > =2 < s    # Move pointer to the right, set cell to 2,
-            # move pointer back and subtract the second cell from the first
+            # move the pointer back and subtract the second cell from the first
-> =3 < m    # Set second pointer to the value of 3 and multiply the first cell with the second
+> =3 < m    # Set the cell at the pointer to the value of 3 and multiply the first cell with the second
 & d         # Copy the first cell value to the right and divide the first cell value by the second
 ```
-Note that divisionis by 0 will be handled as an error and thus ignored.
+Note that a division by 0 will be handled as an error and thus ignored.
 ## Looping
 Then the start loop character `(` is read, and the current cell value is not a 0, it will start a loop until the corresponding end loop character `)` is found, and the end of the loop, the program will check the value again and loop if it is not 0.
 WTFZOMFG supports nested while loops.